Clan Rising

 The wagon-maker or cartwright, Middle High German wagener.
 The wheelwright who built and shod the carts and wagons was one of the most demanding trades of all, combining the skills of the joiner, the wheelwright and the smith.
 The Low German form is Wegner.
 To build a wagon was to master three trades at once: the joiner's frame, the wheelwright's dished and shrunk-iron wheel, and the smith's tyre and fittings.

-Yes, Wagner is a German surname.
-Its editorial home in this atlas is German, where the historical territory and family record of the name are concentrated.
+Wagner is a German surname; its home on this atlas is German, where the historical territory and family record of the name are concentrated.
+The name belongs to the German language tree and is carried across the whole German-speaking world, Germany, Austria and Switzerland alike, so an Austrian family bearing it shares the same root.

 How old is the Wagner surname?